openframeworks/ofBook/chapters/installation_up_4evr_linux/chapter.md

 3. Install the propietary drivers if you are using nvidia or ati cards.
 In latest ubuntu versions you can install it through the "Software & Updates" tool in the Additional Drivers tab

-4. Ubuntu Unity, the default desktop is usually bloated with features that are not used in a computer running an installation, i've been recently using Openbox which also makes OpenGL slightly faster since the desktop is not composited and even solves some problems with vsync:
+4. Ubuntu Unity, the default desktop is usually bloated with features that are not used in a computer running an installation, i've been recently using Openbox which also makes OpenGL slihtly faster since the desktop is not composited and even solves some problems with vsync:

 ```bash
 sudo apt-get install openbox